azuzunaga/lyah/README.md

 ghci> numsTree
 Node 5 (Node 3 (Node 1 EmptyTree EmptyTree) (Node 4 EmptyTree EmptyTree)) (Node 7 (Node 6 EmptyTree EmptyTree) (Node 8 EmptyTree EmptyTree))
 ```

+### Typeclasses 102

+Recaping: Typeclasses are like interfaces.
+A typeclass defines some behavior and the types that can behave in that way are automatically made instances of that typeclass.
+This behavior is implemented by functions or type declarations.
+So, when we say a type is a member of a typeclass we mean that we can use the functions of the typeclass with the type.